bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 89°
-- overcast clouds
+- clear sky
-- 33% humidity
+- 27% humidity
 - 14 mph wind

 No precipitation in the past 24 hours